grafana/tempo/docs/tempo/website/configuration/_index.md

     # If search_external_endpoints is set then the querier will primarily act as a proxy for whatever serverless backend
     # you have configured.
 This setting allows the operator to have the querier prefer itself for a configurable
-    # number of queries.
-In the default case of 2 the querier will process up to 2 search requests before starting
+    # number of subqueries.
+In the default case of 2 the querier will process up to 2 search requests subqueries before starting
     # to reach out to search_external_endpoints.
+    # Setting this to 0 will disable this feature and the querier will proxy all search subqueries to search_external_endpoints.
     [search_prefer_self: <int> | default = 2 ]

     # The query frontend turns both trace by id (/api/traces/<id>) and search (/api/search?<params>) requests